section-engineering-education/engineering-education/articles/big-o-notation/index.md

 Therefore Big O, pronounced as Big Oh), describes how good the performance of your algorithm is as the input data grows larger.

-Big O assists us in knowing which algorithm suits which task and which one is not by estimating the different runtimes of the algorithms.
-The estimation of the manner in which the runtime varies with the problem size is called the runtime complexity of an algorithm.
+It assists us in knowing which algorithm suits which task and which one is not by estimating the different runtimes of the algorithms.
+The estimation of the manner in which the runtime varies with the problem size is called the **runtime complexity** of an algorithm.

 An easy illustration of how different algorithms use different durations is a tale of a South African telecommunication company with a slow network speed and a pigeon.
 The company wanted to send some information to its other office which was 50 miles apart.
 The information was given to the duo using  data signals and an envelope respectively.
 Ironicallly, the pigeon delivered the data ahead of the telco network.
 Here, the pigeon could deliver any amount of information whether too large or too little at the same constant speed while the network's delivery time was inversely proportional to the amount of information being sent.